cozis/Noja/docs/language.md

 there are also other types of values (like functions and buffers) but they'll be covered later.

-These type of values, in conjuctions with the operators that are made available by the language, can be used to build arbitrarily complex expressions.
+These type of values, in conjuction with the operators that are made available by the language, can be used to build arbitrarily complex expressions.

 The basic arithmetic operators are available:
 ```py
 1 + 1; #  2
 1 - 2; # -1